ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

+* Use a nonce token
+* For signing in with a password, require a nonce to prevent replay attacks.
+* Create user nonce record when creating user (with a null nonce)
+* Endpoint that returns authentication salt AND a server nonce (save the server nonce)
 * Endpoints for getting and updating user_security_data
   - Auth string + password_encryption_salt and iters + encryption_key_user_password
-  - For unauthorized endpoints (such as requesting a salt for a given email address), return random data if the email address is incorrect as to
+  - For unauthorized endpoints (such as requesting a salt for a given email address), return random data if the email address is incorrect.
 * Change password via a token ("reset password"/"forgot password" instead of "change password")
 * Throttle the "forgot password" endpoint.
 Create a record and make sure that emails can only be sent once every 30 minutes.
   - Schedule a job that clears out old records of forgot password endpoint hits